mphowardlab/essential-math/first-order-odes/numerical-solution.md

-## 1. Numerical Solutions of First Order ODEs
+# Numerical solution methods

 Some ODEs are hard (or impossible!) to solve analytically... or maybe you just don't want to!
 Numerical approximations to the solution can be very valuable in these cases.

-**Euler's Method:** Approximate $y(t)$ using a Taylor series expansion:
+Euler's Method:** Approximate $y(t)$ using a Taylor series expansion:

 ```{math}
 :label: euler-method
 y(t + \Delta t) \approx y(t) + f(t, y) \Delta t
 ```

-This update can be applied repeatedly, starting from the initial condition $y(0)$, to approximate the solution at later times.
+This update can be applied repeatedly, starting from the initial condition
+$y(0)$, to approximate the solution at later times.

 **Example:**
 Given the differential equation:

 ```{math}